 In the building stage, the product manager is looking for tools to brainstorm, record ideas, create hypotheses and a version of the product, and start preparing for the measuring process.

-According to the makers of Lean Canvas, this tool is a simple 1-page template that assists in decomposing an idea into its main assumptions.
+According to the makers of Lean Canvas, this product management tool is a simple 1-page template that assists in decomposing an idea into its main assumptions.
 They note that this takes away the need for intricate business plans, which tend to take too long to write, are not usually updated, and are rarely read by anyone.

-upBOARD provides project teams with what it calls “a completely online process, tools, and dashboard for tracking progress.”
+upBOARD provides product teams with what it calls “a completely online process, tools, and dashboard for tracking progress.”
 Otherwise, you can “design your own Command Center for team collaboration using hundreds of business process templates.”

 Intercom calls itself the number one “Business Messenger for you and your customers.”
 Apart from providing a place where you can communicate with potential and real clients, the service comes with an instrument called Product Tours.
 It assists with onboarding users, emphasizing new features in a product, and providing customers with intuitive guidance on how to use your product.